Implementing Hosted Pages

 });

-When your shopper completes the checkout process, BlueSnap processes the transaction and redirects your shopper to the successUrl stored in the JWT token.
-BlueSnap appends transaction data to the URL with Return URL Parameters.
+When your shopper completes the checkout process, BlueSnap redirects the shopper to either the successUrl or cancelUrl stored in the JWT, depending on the transaction outcome.
+If the shopper completes the transaction, BlueSnap appends transaction data to the successUrl with Return URL Parameters.

 Step 4: Verify your Transaction